 Adjusting the timing of your rest: As long as you have enough clearance, try to adjust the timing of your drop-away to have it start dropping towards the back third of your arrow.
 Arrow rests that connect to the cable guard slide or limb (Vapor Trail Limb Driver) work well to correct this situation.

 Move D-loop: Another possible solution would be to move your d-loop or nocking point up the string.
 Try moving in increments of 1/32 of an inch until the situation is corrected.

-Stiff Shaft: Anytime weight is added to the back end of the arrow, the arrow tends to react as if it is stiffer than normal.
-This will be noticeable when shooting at a 30 yard target, the arrow will tend to hit to the left when compared to arrows without weight in the back end of the shaft.
+Stiff Shaft: Any time weight is added to the back end of the arrow, the arrow tends to react as if it is stiffer than normal.
+This will be noticeable when shooting at a 30 yard range.
+The arrow will tend to hit to the left when compared to arrows without weight in the back end of the shaft.
 This is more apparent when shooting broad heads.
 The arrow may also fishtail all the way to the target.
 When paper tuning, you may get a tail right tear.
 A few solutions include:

 Adding weight to the point: If you are using 100 grain tips, try 125 grain tips.